-We investigate allegations in our own operations, as well as any allegations received relating to existing contractors or suppliers.
-Where appropriate, we will engage with contractors and suppliers to determine the best way to address the allegations.
+Barrick investigate allegations in its own operations, as well as any allegations received relating to existing contractors or suppliers.
+Where appropriate, Barrick will engage with contractors and suppliers to determine the best way to address the allegations.
 This may include creating an improvement plan to mitigate current impacts and prevent future impacts, or establishing systems to remedy the impacts caused.

 Any violation of Barrick's human rights policy leads to disciplinary action, which can include termination of employment or contracts if necessary.
-If we discover any violation, we will cooperate with the relevant authorities and law enforcement agencies in prosecution efforts.
-We may also assist victims in seeking redress directly against perpetrators using internationally recognised channels.
-Investigations may also lead to a root cause analysis which we use to develop recommendations for ways to prevent similar incidents from recurring.
+If Barrick discovers any violation, it will cooperate with the relevant authorities and law enforcement agencies in prosecution efforts.
+Barrick may also assist victims in seeking redress directly against perpetrators using internationally recognised channels.
+Investigations may also lead to a root cause analysis which is used to develop recommendations for ways to prevent similar incidents from recurring.
 All investigations relating to allegations of potential human rights violations are reported to Barrick's Board of Directors through the Audit & Risk Committee.